vasanthv/jsonbox/README.md

 On the first run, it will take longer, since it has to download the Mongo DB image and build the Jsonbox image.
 Subsequent runs will start faster.

+The Mongo DB databse will be persisted outside the container in the `./data` directory

 ### Contribution
 Any feedback, pull request or issue is welcome.